earobinson95/emilyarobinson--blogdownSite/content/authors/admin/_index.md

 Hi there :wave: I'm Emily!

-I am Ph.D. candidate and statistical consultant in the Department of Statistics at the University of Nebraska - Lincoln.
+I am a Ph.D. candidate and statistical consultant in the Department of Statistics at the University of Nebraska - Lincoln.
 My current research, in collaboration with my advisers, [Dr. Susan VanderPlas](https://srvanderplas.netlify.app/) and Dr. Reka Howard, focuses on the use of graphical tests to evaluate data visualization design choices in order to effectively communicate the intended result.
 I am currently learning how to create interactive visualizations using D3.js.
 I am passionate about teaching, mentoring, and collaboration.

 Outside of being a graduate student, I enjoy outdoor recreation :runner: :bicyclist: :ski:, gardening :sunflower: :herb: , and reading :books: [(check out *Reese's Book Club Picks*)](https://hello-sunshine.com/post/reeses-book-club-all-picks)!